Integrating Agents¶

 authClient := oauthsdk.New("http://nexus-gateway.example.com")

-agentLabels := map[string]string{"agent_id": "my-stable-id"}
+agentLabels := map[string]string{"agent_id": "my-agent"}

 b := bridge.NewStandard(authClient, agentLabels)